isabelle-galleberg/Microservice-todo-list/README.md

 1. **List service** - Handles adding/removing of items (Express.js)
 2. **Item service** - Manages checking/unchecking of items (Express.js)
-3. **Database service** - Backend service for storage and retrieval of To-Do list items (MongoDB).
-4. **Frontend service** - Visualization for our To-Do list connected to the Expressed API functions (Svelte).
+3. **Frontend service** - Visualization for our To-Do list connected to the Expressed API functions (Svelte).

 _Express.js_ is a REST API-based implementation which serves basic To-Do list functions as APIs.
 We have two Expressed services:
 1. **List service** - Adding/removing items to/from list
 2. **Item service** - Checking/unchecking an item

-_MongoDB_ serves as a backend service that handles the storage and retrieval of To-Do list items, provided to it via the Expressed APIs.

 The frontend service is a frontend application designed in Svelte.js.
 It functions as the visualization for our To-Do list, and its functions add/remove items and check/uncheck items are served by the express.js services.